learn-anything/learn-anything/readme.md

   - be able to edit markdown files, show sidebar of files/folders on the left
   - sync up with file system
 - everything nicely persisted to tinybase with solid.js store syncing working well
+- setup proper code sharing between monorepo packages
+  - there is `lib` and `components` folders at root
+    - should be usable across all the mono repo
+  - the way packages are imported should be thought out well
+    - which packages get installed at root? which go to specific package?
+- would be nice if app/packages did not exist potentially
+  - just don't think app/packages is nice structure, maybe move everything into app/
+  - afraid to modify it as it came from template and moving things will break
+- in dev tools panel when you click on `Seed TinyBase (default)`, it seeds with default files
+  - also add `Seed TinyBase (custom)`, then provide an option of folders to choose what to seed so users can provide custom folders to seed quickly

 ## Better DX